SKGleba/blobpak/README.md

 - entries are appended to the main pak consecutively one after another
 - each entry starts with a random-sized block of random data
 - after the random data block there is an entry header that contains the entry ID and size hashes
-- the encrypted file is stored just after the header
+- the encrypted entry data is stored after the header

 # encryption
 - entry name and size are stored as one-way salted hashes (sha1(sha256) and crc)